alessandrocuzzocrea/garden/src/notes/designing-games.md

 - It's like the emotional background that we only notice when nothing else stands out.
 - To sense the atmosphere of a game, simply stop and take a moment to feel the emotional vibe.

+**Emotional variation**
+- Any single emotion gets tiring if sustained too long.
+- To retain power and freshness, an experience must transform over time.
+- One classic way of doing this is pacing variation.
+- The classic pacing curve starts with the hook, settles into a rising action, builds up, and then finally peaks at its climax before resolving with a denouement.
+- In addition to varying intensity with changes in pace, we can also vary the flavor of emotions.
+Psychologists call this aspect of emotion valence.

 #### Engines of Experience

 ## Part 2 - Game Crafting